 In this post, I’ll review the current state of online ad tracking and how we got here, as well as explain how digital advertisers can protect themselves against future disruptions in browser tracking methods.

-The State of Online Tracking in 2019
+The State of Online Tracking

 Apple users are the highest value users.
 There, I said it.